CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

 ## getParticipants

 Returns **deepCopies** of competition participants filtered by participantFilters which are arrays of desired participant attribute values.
 This method is an optimization of `getCompetitionParticipants` and will replace it going forward.
+See examples in [Basic Retrieval](../concepts/participants.md#basic-retrieval), [Participants](../concepts/publishing.md#participants), [withMatchUps](../concepts/participant-context.md#withmatchups), [Participant Filtering](../concepts/accessors.mdx#participant-filtering), [Basic Conflict Detection](../concepts/scheduling-conflicts.mdx#basic-conflict-detection), and 1 more.

 ```js
 const participantFilters = {